 YouTube marketing is useful for almost any aspect of your small business’s marketing strategy.
 In addition to creating a website, being active on YouTube is a great way to build your online presence and generate awareness of your brand.
-Opening a channel for your business will help you bolster your marketing efforts, engage with your users and reach new audiences.
+Opening a channel for your business will help you bolster your marketing efforts, engage with your users while building up your own YouTube community and reach new audiences.

 If you’re like most businesses, your social media strategy probably prioritizes Facebook and Instagram.
 There’s a good chance you’re also active on Twitter and LinkedIn.
 However, many companies tend to overlook YouTube - and that’s a big mistake.